tjheslin1/sunday-arcana-recruitment/doc.md

 ## Adventure difficulty

-Followers might be pitted against challenges that are comparitively easy or difficult than what would be deemed a suitable challenge for them.
+Followers might be pitted against challenges that they could very likely overcome, given their levels.
+Likewise followers might be assigned a task far beyond their capabilities, perhaps out of necessity.

+When the party's level does not match the challenge rating of the adventure, an additional adventure roll modifier comes into play.

 <div class='descriptive'>
 To calculate a party of follower's level, take the average level of the group, rounded down, with a minimum of 1.